The Golden Touch of Frankie Carle

-The Golden Touch of Frankie Carle is a musical variety television series broadcast in the United States by NBC from August 7, 1956, through October 20, 1956.
+The Golden Touch of Frankie Carle is a 15-minute musical variety television series broadcast in the United States by NBC from August 7, 1956, through October 29, 1956.

 The Golden Touch of Frankie Carle featured pianist Frankie Carle and guest singers performing a variety of music, including popular standards and the current hits of the day.
 Accompaniment was provided by a musical trio.

-The program's main purpose was to round out the half-hour prior to the beginning of prime time following the conclusion of the network's evening news broadcasts, which were, like most network news broadcasts of the era, only 15 minutes long.
+The program's main purpose was to round out the half-hour prior to the beginning of prime time.
+It preceded the network's evening news broadcasts, which were, like most network news broadcasts of the era, only 15 minutes long.

 Carle's guest on the premiere episode was Joanne Gilbert.

 Production

 Jim Jordan Jr. produced and directed the series.
 The writers were Lenny Gaines and Barry Ziff.
 The show was sustaining and originated from KRCA-TV.

-In August 1956 the program was broadcast from 7:30 to 7:45 p.m.
+In August 1956 the program was broadcast on Tuesdays from 7:30 to 7:45 p.m.
 Eastern Time.
-In September it expanded to Tuesdays at that same time, and in October it went back to the original time slot.
+In September it added Mondays at that same time.
+In October it cut back to only Mondays, still in the 7:30 time slot.
 It was replaced by The Nat King Cole Show.